Fermi-liquid view of viscosity in cold and dense nucleon matter: Transport in Fermi-liquid

-Thus, apart from the singular point $m^*=\mu^*$, the $\zeta$ is parametrically negligible compared to $\eta$ in relativistic cold, degenerate Fermi liquids, as in the nonrelativistic case~\cite{SYKES19701}.
+Thus, apart from the singular point $m^*=\mu^*$, the $\zeta$ is parametrically negligible compared to $\eta$ in relativistic cold, degenerate Fermi liquids, as in the non-relativistic case~\cite{SYKES19701}.

 Typically, $\tau_\mathrm{rel}$ is proportional to $ T^{-2}$~\cite{Landau2012:physical,PhysRevLett.21.279,SYKES19701,Li:2024iqt}.
 Consequently, as $T\to 0^+$ the two viscosities behave in opposite ways: $\eta$ diverges while $\zeta$ vanishes.
 Physically, $\eta$ and $\zeta$ measure resistance to shape and volume deformations, respectively.
 In the regime near zero temperature, transport is dominated by states in an infinitesimal shell around the Fermi surface~\cite{Delacretaz:2022ocm,Li:2024iqt}.
 Owing to the conservations of energy and conserved charge number, an isotropic compression or expansion simply rescales the Fermi sphere, producing no energy dissipation.
 Since the state still remains on an equilibrium manifold, the process is reversible and generates no entropy, hence the bulk channel is inactive and $\zeta=0$.
+On the other hand, for a scale-invariant fluid, $\zeta$ is strictly zero, as enforced by the form of the stress-energy tensor and the associated Ward identity.
+A finite $\zeta$, therefore, signals the breaking of scale invariance in the underlying microscopic theory.
+In some cases, such a breaking is dynamically generated by fluctuations beyond a mean-field description in the non-relativistic system \cite{Enss:2019ydh}.
+These fluctuations are Pauli-blocked by conservation laws at $T=0$.
 Shear flow, by contrast, distorts the Fermi sphere into a quadrupolar anisotropy.
 Relaxing this anisotropy requires momentum-randomizing collisions.
-However, at $T=0$, elastic isotropic scattering is Pauli-blocked by conservation laws, so the relaxation time diverges.
+However, at $T=0$, elastic isotropic scattering is absent, so the relaxation time diverges.
 In hydrodynamics, the entropy production density produced in shear channel is $T\partial_\mu s^{\mu}\!\sim\!\eta\,\sigma^{\mu\nu}\sigma_{\mu\nu}$.
 With the mean free path scaling as $\mathcal{l}\!\sim p_\mathrm{F}^* \tau_\mathrm{rel}/m^*$, set by the effective Fermi momentum $p_\mathrm{F}^*$, we obtain $\mathcal{l}\!\propto T^{-2}$.
 Hydrodynamic consistency then requires the allowed wave numbers to satisfy $\mathcal{k}\ll \mathcal{l}^{-1}\!\propto T^{2}$.
 Hence $\sigma^{\mu\nu}\sigma_{\mu\nu}\sim(\mathcal{k}u^\mu)^2$ scales as $T^4$, and the entropy production vanishes as $T\to0^+$.
 This establishes that bulk dissipation disappears while shear dissipation becomes parametrically suppressed at the edge of hydrodynamic applicability.